ralphsawaya/ovh/MongoDoc/mongodb_02_Best_practise_to_implement _your_first_mongoDB_instance/guide.en-gb.md

 - **Set Up Alerts**: Configure alerts for key performance indicators such as high CPU usage, memory consumption, disk I/O, and slow queries.
 This enables proactive management and quick resolution of potential issues.

-- **Analyze Query Performance**: Regularly review and analyze query performance using tools like the [MongoDB Profiler](https://www.mongodb.com/docs/manual/reference/database-profiler/) and [explain plans](https://www.mongodb.com/docs/manual/reference/explain-results/).
+- **Analyze Query Performance**: Regularly review and analyze query performance using tools like the [MongoDB Profiler](https://www.mongodb.com/docs/manual/reference/database-profiler/) and [Explain Plans](https://www.mongodb.com/docs/manual/reference/explain-results/).
 Identify and optimize slow queries to ensure efficient data retrieval.

 - **Monitor Index Performance**: Keep track of index usage statistics to identify unused or underutilized indexes.
 Remove or optimize these indexes to maintain optimal performance.